Aberdeen Maritime Museum

-Aberdeen Maritime Museum is a maritime museum in Aberdeen, Scotland.
+Aberdeen Maritime Museum is a maritime museum in Aberdeen, Scotland, located on the historic Shiprow near the city harbour.
+Operated by Aberdeen City Council, the museum explores the city's long relationship with the North Sea, with collections covering shipbuilding, fast sailing ships, the fishing industry, port history, and the development of the North Sea oil industry.
+It occupies several historic buildings, including Provost Ross' House and the former Trinity Congregational Church.

 The museum is situated on the historic Shiprow in the heart of the city, near the harbour.
 It makes use of a range of buildings including the former Trinity Congregational Church, which was converted to be used as an extension of the museum, and Provost Ross' House, one of the oldest domestic buildings in the city.

-The museum tells the story of the city's long relationship with the North Sea.
-Its collections cover shipbuilding, fast sailing ships, fishing and port history, and displays on the North Sea oil industry.